ErikOrm/edap30-lab4/README.md

 # Lab 4: Reinforcement Learning

 This lab will go through some fundamental Reinforcement Learning algorithms on the classic problems BlackJack and FrozenLake.
-The entry point into this lab is lab_part1.
+The entry point into this lab is `lab_part1`.
 The rest should be explained from there.
+There are also a number of auxilliary files that contains the environments, provide some plotting etc.

 Before starting, you will need two packages you might not have used before, `gymnasium` and `datasets`.